javier-games/bypass-api/SUPPORT.md

 Bypass can send your request directly from the app.
 It integrates a secondary feature that allows you to interact with the Shortcuts App.
 To fully implement it follow the steps below:

-1. Download the Shortcuts App from the [App Store](https://apps.apple.com/mx/app/shortcuts/id1462947752?l=en).
+1. Download the Shortcuts App from [Test Flight](https://testflight.apple.com/join/0gP0Qmic).
 2. Open the Shortcuts App.
 3. Tap the plus (+) button to create a new shortcut.
 4. Open the 'Search for apps and actions' section.